A BOB is a prepper’s best friend, and no matter what, you should have a plan to make use of it in order to reach a safe BOL or rendezvous point.

 A self-storage site might seem like a strange place to keep a BOB, but their ubiquity throughout the nation means you can find a “just right” location that can afford you easy ingress and egress pretty much no matter where you are.

-Considering that most locations have modest security and increasingly more indoor locations are climate controlled you can have a reasonably amount of assurance that your BOB will be in good shape, ready and waiting when you need to go get it.
+Considering that most locations have modest security and increasingly more indoor locations are climate controlled you can have a reasonable amount of assurance that your BOB will be in good shape, ready and waiting when you need to go get it.

 The downsides to self-storage include potential issues with access in a pinch or after hours (gates, security, fences, etc.) and the non-zero chance the units will be hit in an organized way and cleaned out.
 This is more of a problem than you might think; look into it.